ralsina/boxes-book/src/lesson9.run.md

 ![lesson9.svg](lesson9.svg)

 As you can see, the justification now is absolutely tight where it needs to be.
-With that taken care of, we will keep hyphenation for the next lesson.
+With that taken care of, we will consider the problem of breaking lines inside words and how to fix it using hyphenation in the next lesson.

 ----------